ask0ldd/P3-SpringV2/README.md

 * Update an existing rental listing.
 * Browse all posted rental listings.
 * View full details of a specific rental listing.
-* Leave a message for a rental property landlord.
+* Leave a message to a rental property landlord.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>